trattner/trattner.github.io/_posts/2020-9-25-social-dilemma.md

 Removing sufficiently many distractions, the only thing left is the work of living true to oneself.
 Of acting freely.

 Right now, I have three main personal goals / activities: writing, fitness, and dating.
 I don't always do particularly well, but at least it's a compass I can anchor on.
-Consistent effort invested in these buckets move my life in a positive direction.
+Consistent effort invested in these buckets moves my life in a positive direction.

 ![](/img/words-written.png)